Dharam Yudh Morcha: Response

 In response to demands that the Supreme Court be consulted in regards to concerns that the center was unconstitutionally usurping water from Punjab, the central government found loopholes to circumvent such a demand, instead offering a tribunal, which did not have the authority to override the Punjab Reorganization Act to begin with, and never issued a final decision over an issue critical to agricultural growth and state development.

 Since the launch of the April 1982 morcha against the SYL Canal, followed by provocations like police crackdowns and the behavior of the Haryana government in November 1982, when Sikhs traveling between Punjab and Delhi were indiscriminately stopped, searched, and humiliated, it became increasingly clear that the government would seek a military solution to the unrest, instead of any political settlement, making elaborate plans for an army action while feigning readiness for negotiations and denying any intention of sending armed forces to the Darbar Sahib complex.
 This would lead to Bhindranwale, who had been warning of a government attack, to reside at the Akal Takht complex in December 1983.
-In October 1983, following the issuance of an ordinance, police were given powers to search, arrest, and shoot who they wanted, immune from legal action.
+In October 1983, following the issuance of an ordinance, police had been given powers to search, arrest, and shoot who they wanted, immune from legal action.